Should property managers be conducting routine inspections during the Corona Pandemic Self Isolation ?

 - Not touching anything, unless I need to open a door or turn a light on

 - Inspections take around 20 minutes but I am now trying to rush these to be finish sooner

 - I will not attend an inspection if I am unwell or if a tenant is unwell.

 It’s still not recommended that mask be worn.

 Can the frequency of routine inspections be decreased.

 Yes they can.
 Depending on how well a tenant present the property.
-We are now reducing our routine inspections to just 2 a year until the Pandemic is under control.
+We where reducing our routine inspections, but this now appears to not be required .
 We will make these decisions based on how tenants present the home and instructions from the landlords, the owners.
 Here is a tip to all the tenants, if you have a routine inspection coming up, make the house shine and you may not have to see your property manager for another 6 months.
 You can read my article here about preparing for a routine inspection.